Priest Barracks of Dachau Concentration Camp

 The Priest Barracks of Dachau Concentration (in German Pfarrerblock, or Priesterblock) incarcerated clergy who had opposed the Nazi regime of Adolf Hitler.
 From December 1940, Berlin ordered the transfer of clerical prisoners held at other camps, and Dachau became the centre for imprisonment of clergymen.
 Of a total of 2,720 clerics recorded as imprisoned at Dachau some 2,579 (or 94.88%) were Roman Catholics.
 Among the other denominations, there were 109 Protestants, 22 Orthodox, 8 Old Catholics and Mariavites and 2 Muslims.
-Members of the Catholic Society of Jesus (Jesuits) were the largest group among the incarcerated clergy at Dachau.
+Members of the Catholic Society of Jesus were the largest group among the incarcerated clergy at Dachau.

 Background

 Dachau Concentration Camp

 Dachau was established in March 1933 as the first Nazi Concentration Camp.
 Dachau was chiefly a political camp, rather than an extermination camp, but of around 160,000 prisoners sent to its main camp, over 32,000 were either executed or died of disease, malnutrition or brutalization.
 The prisoners of Dachau were used as guinea pigs in Nazi medical experiments.